-What indicates you’re a candidate for minimally invasive surgery at Laser Spine Institute in Scottsdale?
+Learn more about becoming a candidate for minimally invasive spine surgery at Laser Spine Institute Scottsdale

-The majority of spine-related pain can be attributed to conditions that are causing compression of the spinal cord or surrounding nerve roots.
-These conditions are commonly seen during the natural aging and degeneration process.
+The majority of spine-related pain can be attributed to conditions causing compression of the spinal cord or surrounding nerve roots.
+These conditions commonly develop during the natural aging process.
 The most common conditions treated at Laser Spine Institute include:

 - Bulging discs